This post is a memory from November 21, 2018.

 This specificity, I have noticed, is common in Croatia.
 Whenever the Croatians detail their family history, any veering from Croatia as a dwelling place (or even moving between regions within Croatia) is disclosed in a manner similar to a Catholic confession.
 One day earlier, as I made small talk with a girl working in a torte shop, I asked where she was from.
 “I am from Zagreb, as are my parents.
 But one of my grandfathers is from Slovenia.”

 The cultural expectation of memorizing and proclaiming these ancestoral facts indicates a national pride, seperatism, and awareness, deeper than anything I ever experienced growing up in the states.
-There is a hint of paranoia to the practice…almost as if the citizens here feel the need to lay all of their heritage cards on the table, so as not to be unmasked as one taking credit for a blood purity that they do not fully possess.
+There is a hint of paranoia to the practice…almost as if the citizens here feel the need to lay all of their heritage cards on the table, so as not to be unmasked as one taking credit for a purity that they do not fully possess.

 Back to the cab.
 Our driver was a talkative man, simultaneously irritating and interesting.
-He began telling us about his subscriptions to Netflix and cable television, the subtext here being, I may be from Croatia, but I can afford and expose myself to all of the fancy shows, just like you Americans!
+He began telling us about his subscriptions to Netflix and cable television, the subtext here being, I may be from Croatia, but I can afford to expose myself to all of the fancy shows, just like you Americans!
 He, in additional efforts to showcase his transcendence from Croatian Cab Driver to Cosmopolitan Man of Science, talked about a series he had recently watched, about manmade electromagnetic fields’ effects on weather.
 The language barrier proved a bit dicey, but he gestured frequently to the power lines flanking the road, in between pointing to the clouds.
 Something about increased thunderstorms?
 Tornadoes?
 Turbines?
 Something with a “T,” I believe.
 We nodded enthusiastically.

 After a few more miles, he, as this monologue could in no way be considered a conversation, shifted topics towards international affairs.
 He mumbled some sentences about Germany and the European Union before interjecting, “Why – and I’m sorry – but why do you Americans sell us military supplies, but no materials to build hospitals?”